How Wellness Impacts The Flying Experience

 But while the destination is always key, for many future wellness travelers the journey itself will be just as important—and this gives forward-thinking airlines a unique opportunity to engage wellness-seeking passengers from the moment they step onto the plane.

-“Developed to improve passenger health, comfort, and overall well-being inflight, Wellness is the latest solution category launched on Panasonic's NEXT platform.” - Gaston Sandoval, VP of Product Line Management and Head of Marketing
+“Developed to improve passenger health, comfort, and overall well-being inflight, Wellness is the latest solution category launched on Panasonic's NEXT platform.” - Gaston Sandoval, VP of Product Management and Marketing

 Our Approach to Transformative Wellness Travel